project-oak/oak/experimental/simple_io/README.md

 An additional port is used for each channel to specify the length of each message.

-For the output channel, writing to the lengh I/O port will act as a doorbell to notify the host that a new message is available.
+For the output channel, writing to the length I/O port will act as a doorbell to notify the host that a new message is available.
 It is assumed that the VMM implementation will ensure that this operation will block until the new message has been copied out of the buffer.